swe99193/instantChat/README.md

 # InstantChat

-A chat application based on a microservice architecture and deployed with Kubernetes (AWS EKS).
+A chat application based on a microservice architecture, with an interface built with Material UI and backend services deployed with Kubernetes (AWS EKS).

 ## Features
 ### Available features
 * Message pagination
 * Real-time and multiple-device update of read flag, latest message, and unread count
+    (not auto synced if the network goes offline)
 * Side bar rendering conversations sorted by timestamp and updated in real-time
 * Websocket client auto reconnection upon disconnection or network failure
 * File uploads such as pdf, jpg, zip, etc.